-California is expensive.
-That is not a debatable proposition — the state consistently ranks as one of the three most expensive in the United States, with housing costs in San Francisco, Los Angeles, and San Diego that rank among the highest in the world for major metropolitan areas.
-The combination of high income taxes (California’s top marginal rate of 13.3% is the highest of any US state), a structural housing shortage driven by decades of restrictive zoning, and the accumulated premium of living in places that offer genuine access to some of the world’s best weather, outdoor recreation, cultural infrastructure, and economic opportunity has created a cost structure that genuinely tests household budgets at almost every income level.
+California is expensive — that much is settled.
+The state ranks among the three priciest in the country, and home prices in San Francisco, Los Angeles, and San Diego sit alongside the steepest in the world for major metro areas.
+Three forces drive the bill: a top marginal income tax of 13.3% (the highest of any US state), a chronic housing shortage rooted in decades of restrictive zoning, and the premium attached to places that offer some of the planet’s best weather, outdoor recreation, cultural depth, and economic opportunity.
+Together they produce a cost structure that strains household budgets at nearly every income level.

 Housing: The Defining Cost

-California‘s housing crisis is structural and long-running, rooted in decades of restrictive zoning that has prevented supply from keeping pace with demand in high-opportunity urban areas.
-The results are housing costs that regularly occupy a different category from the national discussion.
+California‘s housing crunch is structural and long-running, the product of decades of restrictive zoning that kept supply from keeping pace with demand in high-opportunity cities.
+The result is a market that regularly sits in a category of its own.

 Taxes: The California Premium